 However, six companies of Central Reserve Police Force (CRPF) and two companies of Sasasthra Seema Bal (SSB) were continuing patrolling in Siliguri and its adjoining areas to instil confidence among the people and ease tension.

-Yesterday, GJM president Bimal Gurung, general secretary Roshan Giri and publicity secretary Binay Tamang categorically turned down Chief Minister Buddhadeb Bhatacharjee's call for a meeting on June 18, stating that they wanted a tripartite meeting involving the Centre, the State Government and the GJM.
+Yesterday, GJM president Bimal Gurung, General Secretary Roshan Giri and Publicity Secretary Binay Tamang categorically turned down Chief Minister Buddhadeb Bhattacharjee's call for a meeting on June 18, stating that they wanted a tripartite meeting involving the Centre, the state government and the GJM.

-Mr Gurung, however, made it clear that they might again resort to the indefinite strike after Monday depending on the situation and development and demanded immediate arrest of those responsible for Thursday's incident in Siliguri.
+Mr Gurung, however, made it clear that they might again resort to the indefinite strike after Monday depending on the situation, development and demand immediate arrest of those responsible for Thursday's incident in Siliguri.